boukx/guide/index.markdown

-This started as an eclectic collection of notes I made in phase 2 classic for newer hunters.
-When Season of Mastery launched I filled out the gaps to make a smoother journey for new hunters.
-I hope this information is helpful to you

-Vanilla hunter is a broken, cursed monstrosity of mediocre design and poor planning; it's nearly my favorite MMO class ever.
-I hope this guide gives you the information on its quirks and bugs needed to enjoy the class for its weirdness.

-As always, if you have any questions please ask in the [Classic WoW Hunter Discord](https://discord.gg/8TVHxRr).

-[comment]: <> (Acknowledgements: )

-[comment]: <> (Zeroji for leveling / progression and DMT)

-[comment]: <> (Runway for DMT)

-[comment]: <> (Skinnay for gearing)

-[comment]: <> (Sixx, Brad, Aaki for support and help)

-# Expectations

 Hunters in vanilla are incredible levelers, capable of soloing a wide variety of content, and have by far some of the most intricate vanilla systems in pet taming and management; the class is fairly easy to pick up with a few stumbling blocks but has a very high capacity for skill expression in the open world, instances, and PvP.

 In a raid setting, Hunter is a great perspective to lead with a relatively simple ranged rotation and the ability to control the pace of trash via pulling.
 Without large balance changes, it remains a sort of ranged support class; you contest warriors and rogues on some loot and do not contest an equally skilled one in damage.
 If you want to top meters, hunter isn't a particularly good class to play, but, every raid will want 1-3 for pulling and tranqing -and- good pulling hunters will dramatically increase your raids speed and quality of life.